 Talent adjusts voltage

-Shot of screen showing populations in negative
+Shot of screen showing populations in negative Video editor: Shot with 5.2.1.

 In the Cytometer menu, click on “View Configuration” [1-SCREEN] and verify that all of the fluorochromes are present [2-SCREEN-TEXT].
 Next, place tube 2 in the cytometer and click load [3-MED-INSET].